 HDR is not supported.

 The horizontal viewing angle is poor but fairly typical for a TN panel.
 When viewed from even a small horizontal displacement, the contrast drops dramatically due to the raising black level and drop off of brightness.
 All of the colors shift also.
 When viewed from up close, the sides of the monitor appear washed out.
+If you need better viewing angles, take a look at the BenQ EX2780Q.

 The vertical viewing angle of this AOC AG271QX monitor is bad.
 This is as expected with a TN panel, however, it results in a non-uniform screen due to the different angle to each point on the screen when viewed from up close.